Town of Creston Council 2018-2022

 Councillor Joanna Wilson

-Councillor Wilson, who is currently serving her fifth consecutive term on Council, grew up in Creston.
+Councillor Wilson, who is currently serving her 16th year on Council, grew up in Creston.
 Joanna moved at an early age from England to Canada with her parents and little brother, and landed in the Kootenays and graduated from Prince Charles Secondary School in 1965.